 By starting early and following a structured timeline, you can ensure every detail is covered, from initial risk assessments to day-of coordination.
 This proactive approach allows you to thoroughly research and select a qualified security provider, develop a comprehensive plan tailored to your event, and integrate the security team seamlessly with your own staff.
 It also gives you the time to build a real partnership with your security company, so they understand your goals and expectations.
 It’s about moving from a reactive mindset, where you’re just hoping for the best, to a strategic one where you’re prepared for anything.
 This not only helps you find the right team but also builds a foundation of safety that gives you and your guests total peace of mind.

-6–8 Weeks Out: Initial Assessment
+6–8 Weeks Out: Research and Initial Quotes

 This is the time to lay the groundwork.
 Start by defining the scope of your event: what’s the purpose, who is attending, and what are the potential vulnerabilities?
 Conduct a thorough risk assessment of your venue, considering factors like entry points, crowd flow, and any specific threats.
 One of the biggest mistakes is treating security as a simple line item on a budget; it’s a core component of the guest experience.
 Use this assessment to create a preliminary security budget and start researching potential event security providers.
 Look for companies with proven experience handling events similar to yours in size and nature.

-2–4 Weeks Out: Finalize Details
+2–4 Weeks Out: Finalize Your Security Plan

 With a shortlist of security providers, it’s time to get into the specifics.
 Schedule detailed consultations to discuss your risk assessment and security needs.
 Neglecting to verify the credentials of your security provider could expose you to unnecessary risks.
 Ask for proof of licensing, insurance, and certifications to ensure your security team is qualified and capable.
 This is also when you’ll finalize the security plan, including the number of guards, their specific posts and duties, communication protocols, and emergency response procedures.
 Confirm whether you’ll need unarmed or armed security guards and finalize the contract.